DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 2/README.md

     - [ ] Message; None
     - [ ] Content; Common
     - [ ] Data; Message

+    > Medium coupling can be control coupling or data structure coupling.

 9. Module A controls the logical flow of module B. This is an example of what type of coupling?

     - [ ] Medium data structure coupling
     - [x] Medium control coupling

+    > Medium control coupling is exactly what this example defines.

 10. Module A and B both rely on the same composite data structure.
 This is an example of what type of coupling?

     - [x] Medium data structure coupling
     - [ ] Medium control coupling

+    > Medium data structure coupling is exactly what this example defines.

 11. The three types of loose coupling are: